 I asked Val to drape herself, stomach first, over a 55 mm Pilates ball and gently roll back and forth until she became comfortable and more relaxed.
 After asking her permission to touch her back, I placed one hand on the center of the back of her head and the other on her tail bone. (essentially the length of the spine.)

-Through slow, targeted awareness exercises, such mindful breathing and mental images stimulated by spinal animation videos on the web, she became aware of differences in sensation between holding herself in her habitual rigid pattern and being able to feel her spine slightly contracting when she inhales, and lengthening on the exhale.
+We worked with slow, targeted functional exercises, such as 1-2-1-2-1 on the vowel (ae) as in “cat” with her tongue sticking out of her mouth easily.
+We also used mindful breathing exercises and mental images stimulated by spinal animation videos on the web.
+She became aware of differences in sensation between holding herself in her habitual rigid pattern and being able to feel her spine slightly contracting when she inhales, and lengthening on the exhale.
 The reason this is important is that if the spine is not freely moving on inhaling and exhaling, there will be incomplete movement anywhere else, including the larynx and vocal folds and all “support” muscles.

 With time, this awareness was transferred to sitting and standing, allowing for the change in gravity with each.
 Her new awareness needs to be reenforced as she sings.